sflanoue/cloud-certification/GCP/Networking/Cloud Interconnect.md

   * Directly connect your on-premises network to your GCP VPC.
   * Require a common point-of-presence with Google.
   * Router requirements must be met.
+  * 99.9 or 99.99 SLA with Google
+* Partner Interconnect
+  * Category: Transit
+  * Private IP Support: True
+  * SLA is with the service provider
 * IPsec VPN:
   * Category: Transit
   * Private IP Support: True